Johse/powerload-utilities/README.md

 ### Configuration
 In the configuration file ***IDB.Analyzer.Inventor.exe.config*** the connection to the SQL database must be set.
 * At the setting ***name="ConnectionString"*** the connect string to SQL server and database must be set.
 Use the login information, that you use when you login with the Microsoft SQL Server Management Studio.
 * At the setting ***name="WorkingDirectory*** the working directory can be modified if needed.
-The deflaut is ***C:\temp\IDBAnalyze\InventorData***.
+The default is ***C:\temp\IDBAnalyze\InventorData***.

-Don`t rename configuration files.
+Don`t rename configuration files!

 ### Usage
 Start the tool with double click the file IDB.Analyzer.Inventor.exe.
-A Windows console will start and the tools scans the Inventor files that are listed in the IDB in the field 'LocalFullFileName'.
+A Windows console will start and the tool scans the Inventor files that are listed in the IDB in the field 'LocalFullFileName'.
 The IDB.Analyzer.Inventor scans:
 * File not exist
 * File invalid (File cannot be opened)
 * Missing references / Contains missing references
+* Missing OLE reference / Contains missing OLE references
+* Duplicates: Identical file names in different folders

 ### Logging
 The default location for the log file IDB.Load.Files.log is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.